noahjkrueger/KBMSTR/README.md

 # <img src="docs/images/create.png" alt="Hammer Icon" height="32" id="creating-a-keyboard"> Creating a Keyboard

 ## Getting a Dataset
 Generating a keyboard needs data.
 We recommend using collect_data.py, but you can provide the data in other ways.
-We reccomend a dataset with at least 1 million (1,000,000) characters, but the more the merrier[**](#generating-the-keyboard).
+We recommend a dataset with at least 1 million (1,000,000) characters, but the more the merrier[**](#generating-the-keyboard).

 ### Using collect_data.py
-This is probably the best way to provide the KBMSTR tool the data it needs.
-It is simple, non-invasive, and the most accurate to your use of the keyboard.
-We recommend creating a directory to store your data.
+This is probably the best way to provide the KBMSTR tool with the data it needs.
+It is simple, non-invasive, and the most accurate for your use of the keyboard.
 Navigate to the /python/ directory and type the command:

-    mkdir my_data && mv collect_data.py my_data && python3 my_data/collect_data.py
+    python3 my_data/collect_data.py
 A process will start and every key you type will be recorded. **DO NOT UPLOAD THIS DATA ANYWHERE** - KBMSTR takes privacy very seriously.
 The data collected could possibly contain some sensitive information, such as _passwords_ and _personal information_.
 This data collected is intended for use in the KBMSTR genetic algorithm, and we do not send this data to _anyone_, not